EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-long-term-certifice-qes-creation.md

     participant EUDI Wallet
     participant Signing Service Provider
     participant Delegated RQES
     Note right of Delegated RQES: 1.
-EUDI wallet does not care about the certificates and the signing part (not yet).
-    Note right of Delegated RQES: 2.
 The user should not be presented with a lot of authorization interfaces.
 They should be authenticated strongly only once, as to not hamper the experience.
     Note over EUDI Wallet, Delegated RQES: Phase 1: Authentication, Delegated RQES Delegation, Initialization

     EUDI Wallet->>Signing Service Provider: PID